 - Restricting access to data sources and ensuring that data consumers know how to request access is an ongoing challenge.

 When such challenges are combined, they present a significant barrier for companies that want to encourage and promote the use and understanding of enterprise data.

 Discovery challenges for security administrators

-Azure Purview advantages
+Microsoft Purview advantages

-Azure Purview is designed to address the issues mentioned in the previous sections and to help enterprises get the most value from their existing information assets.
+Microsoft Purview is designed to address the issues mentioned in the previous sections and to help enterprises get the most value from their existing information assets.
 The catalog makes data sources easily discoverable and understandable by the users who manage the data.

 Discovering and understanding data sources and their use is the primary purpose of registering the sources.
-Enterprise users might need data for business intelligence, application development, data science, or any other task where the right data is required.
-They use the data catalog discovery experience to quickly find data that matches their needs, understand the data to evaluate its fitness for the purpose, and consume the data by opening the data source in their tool of choice.
+Enterprise users might need data for business intelligence, application development, data science, or any other task where the correct data is required.
+They can use the data catalog discovery experience to quickly find data that matches their needs, understand the data to evaluate its fitness for purpose, and consume the data by opening the data source in their tool of choice.

 At the same time, users can contribute to the catalog by tagging, documenting, and annotating data sources that have already been registered.
 They can also register new data sources, which are then discovered, understood, and consumed by the community of catalog users.

 To get started with Microsoft Purview, see Create a Microsoft Purview account.